arh-eu/gds-java-sdk/README.md

 ##### Timeout

 The timeout value for the response messages in milliseconds.
-By default 30000 (30 seconds) will be used.
+By default, 30000 (30 seconds) will be used.

 ```shell
 java -jar gds-console-client.jar -timeout 10000 query "SELECT * FROM multi_event"